rey/reyhan.org/_posts/2013-09-17-webcam-on-linux.md

 When I was younger in the days of Mandrake Linux I did try and get various webcams working, to little success.

 [^2]:
-You could do loads of cool things with an archive, namely with ffmpeg.
+You can do loads of cool things with an archive!
+Shall experiment with [ffmpeg](http://www.ffmpeg.org).

 [^3]:
 On investigating webcam software that supported multiple webcams I discovered [Motion](http://www.lavrsen.dk/foswiki/bin/view/Motion/WebHome) which seems to be the go-to webcam software for Linux that does all the things.
 After a day of messing about it with I got it working but found it did way more than I needed it to.
 I'll stick my config on GitHub when I get the chance.